 Current capital regulation standards may be insufficiently strong and insufficiently targeted.
-We find that doubling the equity requirements of Basel II - increasing equity capital requirements to 16% for the Basel Standardized approach and doubling the equity requirements of the Basel Internal Ratings-Based Approach - lowers the incidence of bank failure and associated bailout costs by up to 80%.
+For example, we find that doubling the equity requirements of Basel II - increasing equity capital requirements to 16% for the Basel Standardized approach and doubling the equity requirements of the Basel Internal Ratings-Based Approach - lowers the incidence of bank failure and associated bailout costs by up to 80%.
 Our model shows that capital requirements increase the costs of credit by 1.5 basis points for each percentage point of bank equity, a low number that suggests additional capital regulation has a relatively low cost and may be warranted.

-Beyond this, capital regulation should be better targeted with the banks subject to the most moral hazard facing tougher restrictions.
+Beyond this, capital regulation should be better targeted, with the banks subject to the most extreme moral hazard facing the toughest restrictions.
 The Basel III proposal moves towards this by imposing additional requirements on systemically important financial institutions.
 We argue that capital regulation should go farther and also impose higher equity requirements on banks with high levels of insured deposits.
 Even when subject to Basel-style capital regulation, banks with insured deposits accounting for more than 95% of their liabilities have an incentive to gamble.
 Many banks have such high levels of insured deposits and these banks should face heightened capital requirements.

-Our model allows us to analyze the impact of varying economically important parameters.
+The supply chain model also allows us to analyze the impact of varying economically important parameters.
 For example, consider an increase in the default costs of firms.
 First, banks react by decreasing their leverage as they now have riskier portfolios.
 Second, firms decrease their leverage as their distress costs have increased.
 Lower firm leverage reduces bank portfolio volatility and pushes bank leverage up, through the strategy substitution effect.
 Surprisingly, the overall effect is to increase bank leverage, at least for our parameters.

 Our analysis yields a number of empirical predictions.
 First, banks with large insured deposit bases or banks likely to be subject to government bailouts, will have higher leverage and make riskier loans.
 Second, better diversified banks, such as national banks, will have higher leverage and less asset volatility than less diversified banks, such as local banks.
 Third, borrowers with more systemic risk will pay higher interest rates than otherwise similar borrowers with less systemic risk, unless their loans are priced by banks subject to bailouts or deposit insurance.
-Finally, capital regulation with crude risk weightings will lead banks to make riskier loans to the highest risk firms with any given risk weight.